hasura/graphql-engine/manual/microservices/change-subdomain.rst

        upstreamServicePath: /
        upstreamServicePort: 80

-To serve the microservice <myapp> at the sub-domain <newsubdom>, update the config block as follows:
+To serve the microservice <myapp> at the subdomain <newsubdom>, update the config block as follows:

 .. code-block:: yaml
-   :emphasize-lines: 1,5
+   :emphasize-lines: 1

-      newsubdom:  # the sub-domain
+      newsubdom:  # the subdomain
         /:
           corsPolicy: allow_all
           upstreamService: